oroinc/documentation/user_guide/navigation/intro_nav_sidebar.rst

 .. image:: ../img/navigation/sidebar/sb_icons.png

-1 - The *"Recent Emails"* widget: Set up the widget to get access to your emails in one or several of the synchronized mailboxes, or to all the emails in your OroCRM mailbox.
+- **Recent Emails** widget: Set up the widget to get access to your emails in one or several of the synchronized mailboxes, or to all the emails in your OroCRM mailbox.

-2 - *"Sticky Notes"*:  Place free text notes and reminders.
+- **Sticky Notes**:  Place free text notes and reminders.

-3 - *"Task List"*: See the most recent tasks assigned to you.
+- **Task List**: See the most recent tasks assigned to you.

 To add a new widget, use the :guilabel:`+` button, as described in the section below.